gbv/jskos/jskos.md

 **JSKOS** defines a JavaScript Object Notation (JSON) structure to encode knowledge organization systems (KOS), such as classifications, thesauri, and authority files.
 JSKOS supports encoding of [concepts], [concept schemes], [concept occurrences], and [concept mappings] with their common properties.
+It further defines application profiles for [registries], [distributions], and [annotations].
 See [object types] for an outline.

 The main part of JSKOS is compatible with Simple Knowledge Organisation System (SKOS) and JavaScript Object Notation for Linked Data (JSON-LD) but JSKOS can